IB Physics Gravitational Force Between Objects

 IB Physics Mass and Energy

 A tutorial sheet on mass and energy.
-This is a topic of continual confusion.
-Notes for guidance are taken from the article by Keith Atkin in Physics Education 35, 5, Sep 2000, page 319.
+Some study points are listed.
+These are taken from the article by Keith Atkin in Physics Education 35, 5, Sep 2000, page 319.
+These are SL/HL concepts.

 1. Is matter the same as mass?
 No, matter is a qualitative term meaning substance, mass is a defined physical quantity which is a measure of inertia.